 Prerequisites and Requirements

-Before you apply to the M.D.
+Before applying to the M.D.
 Program at Mayo Clinic Alix School of Medicine, review our full list of prerequisite information and complete admission requirements.
 We value the many unique attributes of our applicants and look forward to reviewing your application.

 All applicants must have the below prerequisite courses completed by June 15 of the planned matriculation year.
-All required coursework must be completed for a letter grade.
-Pass/fail or credit/no credit courses.
+We prefer coursework to be completed for a letter grade, but will consider pass/fail or credit/no credit courses.
 Online courses are accepted.
 Labs are preferred to be taken in person.

 |Biology and/or zoology||One year (with one year of lab)|